prism2001/jellyfin-featured-slideshow/README.md

 <summary> Roll Back </summary>

-Restore the `index.html`, `home-html.xxxxxx.chunk.js`, and `main.jellyfin.bundle.js` and you are good to go!!!
+Restore the `index.html` file / remove the lines added and you are good to go!!!

 </details>